Growing Tips & Care Guide for “Lobelia”

 Yellow Leaves

-Yellowing leaves can indicate overwatering, nutrient deficiency, or stress from heat.
-Adjust watering practices, check soil nutrient levels, and provide shade during peak heat.
+Yellowing leaves may indicate overwatering, nutrient deficiency, or heat stress.
+Adjust your watering schedule, check soil nutrient levels, and provide shade during peak heat to alleviate stress.

 Propagation Guide

 1. Collect seeds from mature plants in the fall.
-Allow seed pods to dry on the plant, then harvest and store in a cool, dry place.
+Allow seed pods to dry on the plant before harvesting and storing them in a cool, dry place.

-2. In early spring, sow seeds indoors in seed trays filled with a seed-starting mix.
-Lightly press seeds into the soil without covering them, as they need light to germinate.
+2. Sow seeds indoors in seed trays filled with seed-starting mix in early spring.
+Press seeds lightly into the soil without covering them, as they need light to germinate.

-4. Once seedlings have a few sets of true leaves, thin them to prevent overcrowding.
+4. Once seedlings develop a few sets of true leaves, thin them out to prevent overcrowding.

 5. Harden off seedlings by gradually exposing them to outdoor conditions before transplanting them into the garden after the last frost date.